MarteXcoin-documentation/Documentation/commands/cmd-rpc.rst

 RPC commands
 ============

-This documentation lists all available RPC commands as of MarteX version 0.13.0.0, and limited documentation on what each command does.
+This documentation lists all available RPC commands as of Dash version 0.13.0.0, and limited documentation on what each command does.
 For full documentation of arguments, results and examples, type help ( "command" ) to view full details at the console.
 You can enter commands either